randy888chan/TradingAgents/Docker-readme.md

-# Local run with Docker or docker-compse
+# Local run with Docker or docker-compose

 ## Environment Configuration with .env